BirdVox/bv_context_adaptation/progress.md

 16. [DONE] Investigate the locations of 20% of false detections.

+17. [DONE] Train ICASSP convnet with "all but noise" augmentation.

+18. [IN PROGRESS] Predict "all but noise" on clips.

+19. [IN PROGRESS] Predict "all but noise" on full nights.

+20. Threshold "all but noise" on full nights.

 D. Snowball on UrbanSound-8K
 1. [DONE] Find padding heuristics (repeat vs zero).